zane-xie/Domain-HTTP-header-query-system/README.md

 ===== Domain-HTTP-header-query-system: a handy tools =====

-Please read the following documents with a WWW browser.
+Please read the following documents with a WWW browser.<br>
 How to install Kyoto Tycoon is explained in the specification.

         README          - this file